Vaginal Breech Birth Revolution

 Above is a link to an abstract of an article that looked specifically at results for twin births where the first twin was breech.
 I think you and the authors are coming at it from the same perspective.
 In their article (I can send you a copy if you want, to share with your providers), they write: “Being a rare clinical situation (less than 0.5% of all deliveries), one might question the need to study safety of vaginal birth in breech first twins.
 The point is not reduction of the overall cesarean rate, but preventing unnecessary cesareans.

-In seeking safety parameters for home breech birth, the following guidelines developed from what I’ve learned from breech-experienced midwives and doctors.
+In seeking safety parameters for home breech birth, guidelines must be developed from the best practices of breech-experienced midwives and doctors.

 Protocols, or guidelines for care, are designed to increase safety by reducing the trial-and-error approach by a lone individual.
 With protocols, we hope to avoid “wish midwifery” (“I wish the birth was going to pick up and finish soon,” “I wish the baby was coming down,” etc.) Sometimes a parent or provider decides to continue with a birth that is “outside” the protocols.
 This may be simply because the protocols can’t apply to every single variation of normal birth.
 But the chance that risk is rising should be acknowledged with increased communication, coverage and/or transport.

-I am not suggesting that this is enough information for a family or provider to make complete decisions about a breech birth.
+Protocols, however, are not enough information for a family or provider to make complete decisions about a particular breech birth.
 Yet, with more parents learning about breech birth online and elsewhere, a practical, and hopefully balanced, approach may be helpful for decision-making.

 Personal Breech Birth Protocols